RasaHQ/taipo/README.md

   FILE  The original nlu.yml file  [required]

 Options:
-  --seed INTEGER       The seed value to split the data  [default: 42] --test-size INTEGER  Percentage of data to keep as test data  [default: 33] --prefix TEXT        Prefix to add to all the files  [default: misspelled] --char-max INTEGER   Max number of chars to change per line  [default: 3] --word-max INTEGER   Max number of words to change per line  [default: 3] --lang TEXT          Language for keyboard layout  [default: en] --help               Show this message and exit.
+  --seed-split INTEGER  The seed value to split the data  [default: 42] --seed-aug INTEGER    The seed value to augment the data --test-size INTEGER   Percentage of data to keep as test data  [default: 33] --prefix TEXT         Prefix to add to all the files  [default: misspelled] --char-max INTEGER    Max number of chars to change per line  [default: 3] --word-max INTEGER    Max number of words to change per line  [default: 3] --lang TEXT           Language for keyboard layout  [default: en] --help                Show this message and exit.
 ```

 ##### Example Usage